Serengeti National Park, Tanzania

 Sophie Levey (Staff)

-Lamai has to be one of my favorite spots in Tanzania.
+Lamai has to be one of my favourite spots in Tanzania.
 The views are unbeatable, the lodge is stylish and elegant, and the rooms are huge!
 Northern Serengeti really is a very special place and the chance to see leopard, cheetah and rhino in one stay is incredibly special.
 Sundowners on a nearby kopje is a real highlight and the down-to-earth nature of the staff makes the experience even more wonderful.

 Rose Gemmell (Staff)